NTIA/scos-sensor/puppet/README.md

 Once you have Foreman and Puppet setup as above, the procedure for creating a new SCOS sensor is as follows.
 From within Foreman under `Hosts > Create Host`

 ### Host Tab

 * Name - Sensor hostname.
 This should match the SSL cert you are assigned to it above.
 * Host Group - Select the host group, if you are using this functionality.
-*  Deploy On - Bare Metal
+* Deploy On - Bare Metal.
 * Environment - Select the environment.
 This needs to match where you installed the SCOS Puppet module.
-*  Puppet Master - Leave as inherited.
+* Puppet Master - Leave as inherited
-*  Puppet CA - Leave as inherited.
+* Puppet CA - Leave as inherited

 ![Host Tab](/docs/img/foreman_host_tab.png?raw=true)

 ### Operating System Tab

 * Architecture - x86_64
 * Operating System - Ubuntu 16.04.3 LTS
 * Build - Checked
 * Media - Ubuntu mirror
 * Partition Table - Preseed default
 * PXE loader - PXELinux BIOS
 * Disk - Leave blank
-*  Root pass - The system root password you wish to use.
+* Root pass - The system root password you wish to use

 ![Operating System Tab](/docs/img/foreman_os_tab.png?raw=true)

 ### Interfaces Tab

 * Edit the default Interface:
 * Type - Interface
 * MAC Address - This must match the MAC address of the sensor NIC
 * DNS Name - This should match the sensor hostname above
 * Domain - Set what Foreman domain this sensor is being deployed to
 * IPv4 Subnet - Set what Foreman subnet this sensor is being deployed to
 * IPv6 Subnet - No subnets
 * IPv4 Address - The IP you want the sensor to have.
 Must fall within IPv4 subnet
 * IPv6 Address - Leave blank
 * Managed - Checked
 * Primary - Checked
 * Provision - Checked
 * Virtual NIC - Unchecked

 ![Interfaces Tab](/docs/img/foreman_interface_tab.png?raw=true)

 ### Puppet Classes Tab

 * See required modules listed above.
 These can be inherited based on the `Host Group`, if you selected it.
-If you want to assign the `scos` class at this time, this will install the scos-sensor code automatically, otherwise you'll need to assign it individually to the sensor after provisioning using `Hosts > All Hosts > <sensor name> > Edit > Puppet Classes > +socs`
+If you want to assign the `scos` class at this time, this will install the scos-sensor code automatically, otherwise you'll need to assign it individually to the sensor after provisioning using `Hosts > All Hosts > <sensor name> > Edit > Puppet Classes > +socs`.

 ![Puppet Classes Tab](/docs/img/foreman_puppet_tab.png?raw=true)

 ### Parameters Tab

 * Leave alone

 ![Parameters Tab](/docs/img/foreman_parameters_tab.png?raw=true)

 ### Additional Information Tab

 * Leave alone

 With all these parameters configured, select the `Submit` button.
 Foreman is now waiting for the sensor to contact it: